kdflint/alliance-ship/docs/Vagrant_install_instructions.md

     git clone https://github.com/NorthBridge/alliance-community.git

 ###4) Create the VM
-Change to the project root directory (containing the file `Vagrantfile`) and start the vagrant vm [add path]
+Change to the project root directory (which contains the file `Vagrantfile`) and create a Vagrant guest machine

     cd alliance-community
     vagrant up